 -

-IT Management: The discipline of managing information technology resources within an organisation, including hardware, software, data, networks, and personnel, to meet business objectives.
+IT Management: The process of overseeing all information technology resources and activities within an organisation, ensuring they align with business goals and contribute to overall strategic objectives.

 -